xiix0/scam/README.md

-You will never know hunger.
+Everything will be just tickety-boo today.